openstack/openstack-manuals/doc/common/glossary.rst

       A Java program that can be embedded into a web page.

-   Application Catalog service (murano)

-      The project that provides an application catalog service so that users can compose and deploy composite environments on an application abstraction level while managing the application lifecycle.

    Application Programming Interface (API)

       A collection of specifications used to access a service,